okviz/okviz.github.io/_docs/smart-filter-pro/about/index.md

 -	**Licensee name**: Registered user name
 -	**License key**: Alphanumeric key that gives access to the licensed version of visual
--	**License status**: Active/Expired
+-	**License status**: Active/Expired *(read-only)*
--	**Expiration date**: Expiry of subscription
+-	**Expiration date**: Expiry of subscription *(read-only)*

 The license for Smart Filter Pro follows a subscription-based model.
 There are different plans available depending on the type of Power BI license used.

-The licensing of Smart Filter Pro is different when downloaded from the AppSource marketplace and when downloaded from our website.
-When downloaded from the AppSource marketplace, the user needs to explicitly write the license key every time they add a visual to a report.
+The behavior of Smart Filter Pro is different when downloaded from the AppSource marketplace or our website:
+ - **When downloaded from the AppSource**, you need to explicitly write the license details every time you add a visual to a report.
+ - **When downloaded from your account dashboard on the OKVIZ website**, the license details are hardcoded in the visual package and the above fields are read-only, so you can use the visual freely without the need to provide any other information.

 > More information about licensing can be found here: [Licensing](../../general/licensing.md)